alfonsoemoreno/alfonsoemoreno/README.md

 ## Hi there.
 I'm Alfonso
-* Currently working in Cochrane, Chile.
+* I'm currently working in Cochrane, Chile.